I was about 14 when I first wrote something. It was a poem.

 Because as you write things down, you simply cannot ignore others’ perspectives.
 You will consider and reflect on their views that are totally different from yours.

 So, if your colleague doesn’t agree with you, doesn’t mean they’re wrong.
-But you’ll only understand this when you try to see things from where they see it.
+But you’ll only understand this when you try to see things from where they see them.
 It’s about attaining the maturity to “agree to disagree”.
 Keeping a journal is an easy way to do it.

 There will be a part of you in whatever it is that you’d write.
 It may be your beliefs, goals, thoughts, dreams – anything.
 And it will stay there – in its unedited, uncut version.